deepmish83/rag-portfolio/README.md

 A small but production-shaped retrieval-augmented generation (RAG) service over a Wikipedia corpus.
 Built as a personal portfolio piece to demonstrate production engineering patterns — API surface, eval, observability discipline, container-ready structure — applied to a small-scale AI workload.

-> **About this project**: This is a learning portfolio, not a production deployment.
-The corpus is small (~10 Wikipedia articles, ~700 chunks).
+> **About this project**: This is productio-grade deployment.
+Though the corpus is small (~10 Wikipedia articles, ~700 chunks).
 The point is the engineering patterns, not the scale.

 ## Demo